 Regular School Day (Monday through Thursday): 8:00 a.m.–3:11 p.m.

 View bell schedules from Our School page.

-If your child must miss school, please call the Attendance Secretary Linda Fagotti at (928) 537.6201 on the day of his/her absence.
+If your child must miss school, please call Attendance Secretary Brianne Garvin at (928) 537-6201 on the day of his/her absence.
 For information about attendance requirements and what qualifies as an excused absence, please refer to our student handbook.

 Students are required to check out through the front office when leaving school for any reason, with the exception of lunch hour.
 If a student leaves campus without checking out in this manner, he/she will be considered ditching and disciplinary action will follow.
 Parents may not excuse an absence when the student does not sign out properly.

 Clothing and Grooming Regulations

 - All clothing must be worn in such a way that it covers all skin from full shoulder down to mid-thigh